helgoboss/helgobox/doc/user-guide.md

 All of that makes ReaLearn especially well-suited for performers, people who use REAPER as a platform for live playing.
-It might be less interesting to people who use REAPER for arranging, mixing and mastering only.
+It might be less interesting to people who use REAPER for arranging, mixing and mastering only and are satisfied with a control surface off the shelf.
 But even so, as long as you have some general-purpose MIDI controller and you want a fine-tuned mapping to DAW parameters of all sorts, give ReaLearn a try.
 It might be just what you need.
 More so if the controller supports feedback (e.g. motorized faders or LEDs).

 **Summary:** _ReaLearn is tailored to usage scenarios typically desired by performers._